 - Create a strong governance model, with senior leadership support, to implement innovations across the enterprise

 - Have an optimal focus – neither too futuristic, nor too close to current business operations.

 - Closely involve business units to avoid isolation

 - Create a truly cross-functional team that thrives in both structured and unstructured environments

 - Operate with a degree of budgetary freedom, but know when to abandon projects

-- Work with a diverse group of partners in the innovation ecosystem, but use sound judgment when
+- Work with a diverse group of partners in the innovation ecosystem, but use sound judgment when selecting them